 However, many people are on gluten-free diets and believe that it is much better for their health.

 Eliminating gluten from your diet doesn’t pose any dangers.
 However, you should be mindful of what you replace it with.

 If you don’t have any of those conditions but decide to go on a gluten-free diet, your diet should be packed with fiber, fruits, veggies, quinoa, other non-gluten grains and vitamin D.

 There are a huge number of naturally gluten-free foods, and they are also gluten-free alternative products available like bread and pasta.
-However, are they Nigerian foods that are gluten-free?
-Let find out.
+Nonetheless, are they Nigerian foods that are gluten-free?
+Let’s find out.

 15 Nigerian Foods That Are Gluten-Free

 A lot of our Nigerian foods are very healthy and mostly gluten-free.
 Most of our Nigerian swallows and staple foods are gluten-free.
 The key is to avoid gluten ingredients in your Nigerian dish.